idc101/git-mkver/docs/config_reference.md

 # Versioning mode to be used in this repository
 # Can be one of SemVer | SemVerPreRelease | YearMonth | YearMonthPreRelease
 mode: SemVer
+# prefix for tags in git
+tagPrefix: v
 # defaults are used if they are not overriden by a branch config
 defaults {
   # format string to be used for versioning the repo